 - Many report a strong smell of pipe tobacco in certain parts of the mansion.

-- In the most active room, Clara's Room, an entity believed to be Clara will sometimes roll a ball around the floor.
+- In the most active room, Clara's Room, an entity believed to be Clara, will sometimes roll a ball around the floor.

 - Local residents have often reported many strange occurrences.
-They have heard strange voices, and have seen lights and faces in the windows.
-One long time resident even said, "The place has been haunted since I can remember."
+They have heard strange voices and have seen lights and faces in the windows.
+One long-time resident even said, "The place has been haunted since I can remember."

 - The owners and guests of the mansion claim to have walked past Martha's Room and have seen a woman on the outside balcony rocking in a rocking chair that isn't there.

-Along with these eyewitness accounts comes the many occurrences that have happened to quite a few paranormal investigation groups or ghost hunters that have spent many nights inside this haunted home.
+Along with these eyewitness accounts come the many occurrences that have happened to quite a few paranormal investigation groups or ghost hunters that have spent many nights inside this haunted home.
 Hand in hand, comes hundreds of EVP's(Electronic Voice Phenomena), apparitions caught on camera, and countless other paranormal phenomena recorded.
 Here is some of the evidence collected by them:

 - Haunted South TV: This group did an impressive amount of work and caught the evidence to match.
-After doing a total of 4 investigations, they caught over 300 EVP's!
+After doing a total of 4 investigations, they caught over 300 EVPs!
 That's more than I have heard at ANY haunted location!
 Among them was a very impressive EVP of who they believe to be Martha Bell Pierce saying, "Can you please tell Gracie . . .
 I need her."
 Who Gracie is, we are not exactly sure.
-They have heard the sounds and whispers of a little girl repeating "hide".
+They have heard the sounds and whispers of a little girl repeating "hide."
 A few investigators decided to have a session in Clara's room.
-During, they ask if anyone is in there to which they received a response by a very deep male voice saying, "I am here with you."
+During this, they ask if anyone is in there, to which they receive a response from a very deep male voice saying, "I am here with you."

 - T.A.P.S: Perhaps the most famous group to investigate at this location was T.A.P.S which you will recognize on the very popular Syfy television show Ghost Hunters.
 Their investigation conclusion was that the mansion was indeed haunted after their nighttime investigation yielded some experiences and evidence.
 An EVP was caught in Clara's Room saying, "Come play with me."
-Footsteps and giggle were caught later on in the night.
+Footsteps and giggles were caught later on in the night.
 Also, one investigator thought they heard the rustle of skirts and footsteps going down the stairs.
 The name of this episode is Moonshine and Madness and it is a must-watch!
-The title suits this mansion perfect.
+The title suits this mansion perfectly.

 Tours and Festivities

 If you are interested in visiting, there are several events that occur at Major Graham Mansion throughout the year.
 They are always open for historic and paranormal tours.
 The public may take a Haunted History Tour for $15 a person.
 Public and private investigation tours are available for $100 per person.
 Reservations are recommended.
 There are also several music festivals that are hosted here throughout the year.
 Among the most common festivities is the Spooky World Haunted Attraction that is there annually every October.
 Wait, a haunted attraction at a real, true haunted place?!
 You betcha!
-Spooky World includes several paranormal themed activities.
+Spooky World includes several paranormal-themed activities.
 Check it all out in the video below.
 Hope to see you there soon!

 © 2014 Brianna W